CRBT-Team/Purplet/docs/70-cli.md

 Each one of the commands is explained below, as well as the options that may be passed to the CLI.

 ## `dev`
 Starts Purplet in development mode.
 The development mode uses Vite to allow for fast hot-reloading.
-To use it, the $DISCORD_BOT_TOKEN variable must be set to the token of a bot that is in few guilds, only intended for testing.
+To use it, you must set the `DISCORD_BOT_TOKEN` environment variable must be set to the token of a bot that is in few guilds, only intended for testing.
 Reloads will be slower with bots in over 5 guilds, and do not support bots in over 75 guilds.

 ## `build`
 Builds a production gateway client to './dist', which can be run for an optimized production build without hot-reloading or server limits.
-Handles interactions unless you have an HTTP endpoint handled.
+Handles interactions unless you have an HTTP endpoint set.

 ## `build-http`
 Build a production HTTP interaction handler to './dist', which can be run for an optimized production build without hot-reloading or server limits.
-Handles interactions unless you have a gateway client handled.
+Handles interactions unless you have a gateway client set.

 ## `deploy`
 Manage production-deployed application commands, as the production gateway client or HTTP interaction handler do not do this for you.
 Pass `--delete` if you need to delete all commands.